Chicago-Grand Prairie Water Commission Water Supply Project, Improvements at Southwest Pumping Station & Durkin Park

 SWPS Additions and Suction Well Location Map

 When will the construction begin, and how long will it last?
-How will the Park be affected during construction?
+Which areas of Durkin Park will be affected?
+During construction, how will residents' access to recreational space be ensured?

-To minimize the inconvenience and continue serving the community, Joliet will pay the Chicago Park District to construct improvements atnearby parks (Rainey, Bogan and Scottsdale) that will be completed before work begins at Durkin Park.
-Once construction of the water reservoir underneath Durkin Park is complete, the park surface will be restored and returned to recreational use, along with the newly added parkamenities at surrounding parks.
+To minimize the inconvenience and continue serving the community, Joliet will pay the Chicago Park District to construct improvements at nearby parks (Rainey, Bogan and Scottsdale) that will be completed before work begins at Durkin Park.
+Once construction of the water reservoir underneath Durkin Park is complete, the park surface will be restored and returned to recreational use, along with the newly added amenities at surrounding parks.

 How will Durkin Park be restored after construction and how will the community benefit?